Websoft9/handbook/docs/sales/marketplace/offer.md

 # Ready-to-use related applications

 This product enables users to deploy additional applications related to InfluxDB® with a one-click, including Grafana, Prometheus, Elasticsearch, Kibana, Apache Kafka.
 Zabbix, Node-RED, and others you may need.

+# EC2 requirements:
+CPU no less than 2 core, Memory no less than 4G.

 ```